 For accumulation-based or Flexi Pension products, you can change investment options for your existing account balance.
 This is known as an investment switch.

 Switching allows you to respond to significant changes in your personal financial circumstances by altering your investment choice to suit your needs.

 A switch doesn’t change the way your future contributions are invested, so if you’re an accumulation member, you need to also consider updating your future contributions strategy when you make a switch (bearing in mind that future contribution strategies don’t apply to UniSuper Flexi Pensions).

 You don't have to make a choice

 Our investment choice range gives you the ability to choose how you want your super or pension invested.
-However, if you prefer not to make a choice, we’ll automatically invest your accumulation super or pension in our Balanced option, our default investment option.
+However, if you prefer not to make a choice, you’ll automatically be invested in the Balanced option, our default option for super or pension members.

-You can switch your investment option(s) at any time by logging in to MemberOnline (the fastest way to switch), or completing the Investment choice form relevant to your product.
+You can switch your investment option(s) at any time by logging in to your account (the fastest way to switch), or completing the Investment choice form relevant to your product.